-Like most historic European cities, Dubrovnik has a large public square, providing a gathering spot for locals and visitors.
+Like most historic European cities, Dubrovnik has a large public square, the Square of the Loggia, providing a gathering spot for locals and visitors.
 It’s just outside the eastern gate at the other end of Stradun.
 Walking to the square also gives you the chance to travel the entire length of the thoroughfare.

 The square itself is impressive and surrounded by more of the ancient buildings found throughout the Old Town.
 It’s also just outside the Church of St. Blaise, Sponza Palace, and several other public monuments.

 You’ve now travelled across the centre of historic Dubrovnik.
 If it’s still early in the morning, you should have plenty of time to explore more of the surrounding area.
 Instead of immediately continuing to your next destination, check out some of the side streets off Stradun or pay a visit to the many small shops.

 Watch performers in the courtyard of Rector’s Palace

 After wandering around for a while, head back to the square and walk south.
 You’ll pass another ancient church and the historic town hall before arriving at Rector’s Palace.

 The large structure features a mix of Gothic and Renaissance architectural styles.
 As with many historic towns and cities across Europe, it’s been partially damaged and restored several times over its multi-century history.